bitBeater/obsidian_plugin_template/README.md

 ### Setting the package.json File

-You have to confugure the `package.json`.
-Default configuration is as follows:
+You have to confugure the `package.json`.<br/>Default configuration is as
+follows:

 ```json
 {